 Could be the economy, but that's how selfish they are then.

-If it's their houses and their economy, how selfish.
+If it's their houses and their economy, how selfish?

 Do they not understand?

-Well, you have the first African American president.
+We have the first African-American president.

 Where is their sense of history?